satnetuser001/php-docker-dev-env/README.md

 Optional step: specify the required versions of PHP, Xdebug, Composer, and Node.js in the ```.env``` file, otherwise, the latest versions will be used.
 For the MySQL database, change the root password in the ```secrets/mysql_root_password.txt``` file.
 Exclude the ```secrets``` directory from Git commits by adding it to the ```.gitignore``` file.

-Up all development containers.
+Up all development containers:
 ```bash
 CUID=$(id -u) CGID=$(id -g) docker compose up -d
 ```
 Note: CUID=$(id -u) CGID=$(id -g) - setting in the images the name ID and group ID of the current user of the host system to set the correct owner for the application files.

-If you need to delete the development environment: all containers and network.
+If you need to delete the development environment (all containers and network):
-The ```php-docker-dev-env/project``` directory and ```php-docker-dev-env-mysql-data``` volume with the ```project``` database will not be deleted and will remain unchanged.
 ```bash
 docker compose down
 ```
+Note: the ```php-docker-dev-env/project``` directory and ```php-docker-dev-env-mysql-data``` volume with the ```project``` database will not be deleted and will remain unchanged.

-### Step 2 - setting up PhpStorm connection to Xdebug running in a container, and version control.
+### Step 2 - setting up PhpStorm connection to Xdebug running in a container, version control, and database connection.

 Open the root directory of the project, which is named ```php-docker-dev-env``` by default, in PhpStorm, and configure the following settings:
 - CLI interpreter: